reyesmjosh/BinaText/README.md

-Convert Text to Binary and vice versa using Chaqoupy 10.0
+Convert Text to Binary Converter and vice versa using Chaqoupy 10.0